 SAM Executive Vice President and Director of Government Affairs

 Former diplomat and international public policy consultant, Jeffrey Zinsmeister is an expert in public policy, international affairs, and government relations, with particular experience in drug policy and drug demand reduction programs.
-Jeffrey comes to SAM from from leading management consulting firm Bain & Company, where he provided advice to Latin American governments on complex public policy matters, and assisted in their implementation.
+Jeffrey comes to SAM from leading management consulting firm Bain & Company, where he provided advice to Latin American governments on complex public policy matters, and assisted in their implementation.
 He has drafted legislation and developed political strategy supporting multi-billion-dollar public initiatives for heads of state and Cabinet-level officials.

 Previously, Jeffrey served as a Foreign Service Officer with the U.S. State Department.
 During that time, he spent two years at the U.S. Embassy in Mexico City directly overseeing a $55 million drug demand reduction and anti-corruption foreign assistance program.
 The U.S. Department of State recognized the results of his work, including the negotiation of over $14 million in new U.S.-Mexico initiatives, with citations of merit.